 Brisbane for international visitors

 The official currency of Australia is The Australian Dollar.
-If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an internation rate.
-These are just some of the things you need to think about,
+If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.
+These are just some of the things you need to think about when visiting Australia.

 - For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.